 - When a regional backend is affected by a failure, you can disable the region to automatically redirect API requests to a healthy region.

 This property is supported in 2019-12-01-preview API version and greater and it’s not supported in services deployed in internal virtual networks.
 You can’t disable all regions.

 In the example below, the location “East US” has been disabled, but the primary location “West US” is still active.

 - You can now monitor new GCS endpoint gcs.prod.monitoring.core.windows.net with the Network Status API to ensure connectivity if your service is deployed in a virtual network.
 Access to this endpoint is required for monitoring and logging features to work.

-The endpoint prod.warmpath.msftcloudes.com is going to be deprecated soon.
+The endpoint prod.warmpath.msftcloudes.com will be deprecated soon.